griffinstorback/griffinstorback/README.md

 # Welcome to the source for my personal website

 Currently hosted at https://griffinstorback.com/.

-The gh-pages branch of this project contain the built files which are served at griffinstorback.com.
+The master branch holds the source code, while the gh-pages branch of this project contain the built files which are served at griffinstorback.com.

+To publish, just run "npm run deploy" in the cli.

 ## Acknowledgements